Amblypygi

-Amblypygi is an order of arachnid chelicerate arthropods also known as whip spiders or tailless whip scorpions (not to be confused with whip scorpions or vinegaroons that belong to the related order Thelyphonida).
-The name "amblypygid" means "blunt tail", a reference to a lack of the flagellum that is otherwise seen in whip scorpions.
-Amblypygids possess no silk glands or venomous fangs.
-They rarely bite if threatened, but can grab fingers with their pedipalps, resulting in thorn-like puncture injuries.
+Amblypygi is an order of arachnids also known as whip-spiders or tailless whip-scorpions, not to be confused with whip-scorpions or vinegaroons that belong to the related order Thelyphonida.
+The name "amblypygid" means "blunt tail", a reference to a lack of the flagellum that is otherwise seen in whip-scorpions.
+Amblypygids possess no silk glands or venom.
+They rarely bite if threatened but can grab fingers with their pedipalps, resulting in thorn-like puncture-injuries.

-As of 2016, 5 families, 17 genera and around 155 species had been discovered and described.
-They are found in tropical and subtropical regions worldwide; they are mainly found in warm and humid environments and like to stay protected and hidden within leaf litter, caves, or underneath bark.
+As of 2023, five families, 17 genera, and around 260 species had been discovered and described.
+They are found in tropical and subtropical regions worldwide, mainly in warm and humid environments.
+They like to stay protected and hidden within leaf litter, caves, or underneath bark.
 Some species are subterranean; all are nocturnal.
 Fossilized amblypygids have been found dating back to the Carboniferous period, such as Weygoldtina.

 Description

+Body-plan

+Being arachnids, Amblypygi possess two body-segments; the prosoma and the opisthosoma (often referred to as the cephalothorax and abdomen), four pairs of legs, pedipalps, and chelicerae.
+Their bodies are broad and highly flattened, with a solid prosoma and a segmented opisthosoma.

 Amblypygids range from 5 to 16 cm in legspan.
-Their bodies are broad and highly flattened, with a solid carapace and a segmented abdomen, or opisthosoma.
 Most species have eight eyes; a pair of median eyes at the front of the carapace above the chelicerae and 2 smaller clusters of three eyes each further back on each side.

-Amblypygids have raptorial pedipalps modified for grabbing and retaining prey, much like those of a mantis; recent work suggests that the pedipalps display sexual dimorphism in their size and shape.
 The first pair of legs act as sensory organs and are not used for walking.
-The sensory legs are very thin and elongate, have numerous sensory receptors, and can extend several times the length of the body.
+The sensory legs are very thin and elongated, have numerous sensory receptors, and can extend several times the length of the body.

+Pedipalps

+Amblypygids have raptorial pedipalps modified for grabbing and retaining prey, much like the forelegs of mantisses.
+The pedipalps are generally covered in spines, used for impaling and capturing prey.
+They are kept folded in front of the prosoma when not in use.
+Recent work suggests that the pedipalps display sexual dimorphism in their size and shape.

+Pedipalp anatomy varies strongly with species, with configurations often conforming to a particular style of prey capture.
+The pedipalps of some genera such as Euphrynicus are extremely long, and free of spines until near the extreme distal end of the appendage.

+Exoskeleton

+Whip-spiders are covered with a layer of a solidified secretion that forms a super-hydrophobic coating.
+Studies on the spotted tailless whip-scorpion also show their exoskeleton is enriched with several trace-elements, including calcium, magnesium, manganese, potassium, sodium, and zinc, which tends to accumulate as the individual gets older.
+The same trace-elements are also present in the exoskeleton of the other members of Tetrapulmonata.